pranavkarthik726/Cat-dog-classifier-using-docker/README.md

-# Cats and Dongs docker Classification
+# Cats and Dogs docker Classification

 This project demonstrates a simple web application that predicts whether an uploaded image contains a cat or not.
 It uses a pretrained machine learning model (h5 format).
 It is deployed using Flask and containerized using docker.